 In the Import Data dialog box, specify the following options:

-Object — Enter z as the name of the MATLAB variable that is the time-domain data object.
-Press Enter.
+the name of the MATLAB variable that is the time-domain data

-Sampling interval — Enter 1 as the time between successive samples in seconds.
-This value represents the actual sampling interval in the experiment.
+the time between successive samples in seconds.
+This value represents

 The Import Data dialog box now resembles the following figure.

-Click Import to add the data to the System Identification Tool.
-The tool adds an icon to represent the data.
+Click Import to add the data to the System Identification app.
+The app adds an icon to represent the data.

 Click Close to close the Import Data dialog box.